Top 10 Causes of Car Insurance Rate Increases

 Insurance companies are required to cover vehicle repair costs.
 When vehicle repair costs rise, insurance companies need to raise premiums to compensate.

 As the cost of living rises, insurance companies need to raise prices to compensate.
-That’s why car insurance tends to be more expensive in states with a higher cost of living – like California – than states with a lower cost of living – like Iowa.
+That’s why car insurance tends to be more expensive in states with a higher cost of living, like California, than in states with a lower cost of living – like Iowa.

 6. Medical Costs Rose